WordPress vs Ghost for Tech Blogs: Battle of the Platforms

 If you prefer a more streamlined approach where the platform takes care of the SEO basics for you, allowing you to focus more on content creation, Ghost might be your SEO soulmate.

-Remember, the goal is to make your brilliant tech insights findable by both humans and search engine bots.
 I learned the importance of balancing SEO and content the hard way when I got so caught up in optimizing keywords that my articles started to read like they were written by a malfunctioning AI.
-Now, I aim for a balance between SEO best practices and creating genuinely helpful tech content.

-In the end, both platforms can be excellent for SEO with the right approach.
 Your choice might depend on how much you enjoy diving into the nitty-gritty of search engine optimization versus focusing primarily on creating great tech content.

 Conclusion: